holepunchto/hyperdht/README.md

 hyperdht --port 49738 --bootstrap (server-ip):49737
 ```

-You need to wait around ~30 mins for the node to become persistent.

 Important: it requires the port to be open too.

+You need to wait ~30 mins for the node to become persistent.

+Having persistent nodes in different places makes the network more decentralized and resilient!

 For more information: [`examples/isolated-dht.mjs`](examples/isolated-dht.mjs)